elgw/deconwolf-gui/README.md

-# dwgui (GTK)
+# Deconwolf GUI (dwgui)

-A GUI for deconwolf written in GTK 3.24.23.
+A GUI for deconwolf (to be released) written in GTK 3.24.23.

 ## Build and Install (on Ubuntu)
 For building this should be enough: